Want to take a quick escape from the French capital and explore other places? Then check out these best weekend trips from Paris by train.

 Its location between Paris and Lyon makes it a perfect stop for a weekend to discover what this region offers.

-If the Dijon mustard doesn’t bring it out fully that this is a city perfect for foodies, then perhaps words like Burgundy wine, boeuf bourguignon, Burgundy snails will clearly show you that Dijon is all about food.
+If the Dijon mustard doesn’t bring it out fully that this is a city perfect for foodies, then perhaps words like Burgundy wine, boeuf bourguignon, and Burgundy snails will clearly show you that Dijon is all about food.

 Some of the things not to miss out on while in the city include; visiting Les Halles market which is one of France’s largest markets, visiting the famous churches, Notre Dame and Eglise St Michel, following the trail of the Owl (the owl is the symbol of Dijon) and it wouldn’t be a complete visit to Dijon if you don’t learn about Mustard from the Museum of Burgundian Life.